MapBBCode/mapbbcode.github.io/bbcode.md

 * `objectsToString(object)` takes an object in the same format as the `stringToObjects` produces and returns a bbcode string.

+See complete description of that class in [API reference](api.html).

 ## Improvements

 The format of map bbcode is set in stone.
 But element parameters, `<words>` nonterminal in BNF,